Interrupt priority level: Overview

 An integer based IPL may be as small as a single bit, with just two values: 0 (all interrupts enabled) or 1 (all interrupts disabled), as in the MOS Technology 6502.
 However, some architectures permit a greater range of values, where each value enables interrupt requests that specify a higher level, while blocking ones from the same or lower level.

-Assigning different priorities to interrupt requests can be useful in trying to balance system throughput versus interrupt latency: some kinds of interrupts need to be responded to more quickly than others, but the amount of processing might not be large, so it makes sense to assign a higher priority to that kind of interrupt.
+Assigning different priorities to interrupt requests can be useful in trying to balance system throughput versus interrupt latency.
+Some kinds of interrupts need to be responded to more quickly than others, but the amount of processing might not be large, so it makes sense to assign a higher priority to that kind of interrupt.

 Control of interrupt level was also used to synchronize access to kernel data structures.
-Thus, the level-3 scheduler interrupt handler would temporarily raise IPL to 7 before accessing any actual scheduler data structures, then lower back to 3 before actually switching process contexts.
+Thus, the level-3 scheduler interrupt handler would temporarily raise IPL to 7 before accessing any scheduler data structures, then lower back to 3 before switching process contexts.
 However, it was not allowed for an interrupt handler to lower IPL below that at which it was entered, since to do so could destroy the integrity of the synchronization system.

-Of course, multiprocessor systems add their own complications, which are not addressed here.
+Of course, multiprocessor systems add their complications, which are not addressed here.

-Regardless of what the hardware might support, typical UNIX-type systems only make use of two levels: the minimum (all interrupts disabled) and the maximum (all interrupts enabled).
+Regardless of what the hardware might support, typical UNIX-type systems only use two levels: the minimum (all interrupts disabled) and the maximum (all interrupts enabled).